hashreds/Website-Data-Scraper/README.md

-# Website-Data-Scraper
+# Website Data Scraper

 ### Goal:
-To gain experience with web scraping and interacting with web pages programmatically.
-This code is for educational purposes only.
+To gain experience with web scraping and interacting with web pages programmatically. *This code is for educational purposes only.*

 ### Functionality:
 My program takes a company name or the name of a company officer as arguments and stores relevant information about the company or company officer into a .csv file.